 There are two places to add notes when you are setting up your case.
 Any text entered in the Case Summary Notes field will be automatically added to the Case Summary Report.
-(If you want to add a note later, it's easy to do.
-Click on the name of the Case in your Dashboard, select the Edit button, add your Memo, and click the Save button at the bottom.)
+You can add notes here when you set up the Case or at a later time.
+To do so later, simply click on the name of the Case in your Dashboard, select the Edit button, add your Memo, and click the Save button at the bottom.

 The second option is the Administrative Notes box, where a Mediator or Case Manager can makes notes for themselves or each other.

 |These two Note fields can be read by anyone who has access to the case, so if you have confidential notes you want to add, try the Mediator note option on your case Noteboard.|

 This is where you enter information about the participants in a case.
 If you don't have this information when you first set up your case, save the Case by selecting the Save button in the lower right corner.
 Later, simply select the Case from your Dashboard, click "Edit," add the participant information, and re-save it.

 Enter the name and contact information for the first primary representative of a party in the block called Party 1.
 Participants affiliated with this person (including attorneys, witnesses, experts, support people, and advisors) can be added by selecting the box called "+ Add a Participant affiliated with this Primary Party."